pytorch/pytorch-integration-testing/vllm-benchmarks/README.md

 [vLLM](https://github.com/vllm-project/vllm/tree/main/.buildkite/nightly-benchmarks/tests),
 otherwise, the model will be skipped.

+It's recommended to have ccache or sccache setup as building vLLM could take sometimes.

 ### vLLM benchmark on PyTorch infra

 * Run the benchmark on the latest commit in a branch, i.e. `main`